The Beatles Share That Christmas Magic

 1965

-The band’s third Christmas record was actually a second effort.
+The band’s third Christmas record was at first like pulling teeth.
 Exhausted by endless run-throughs of Rubber Soul songs, the Beatles failed to muster the witty spontaneity of past efforts and scrapped its first take altogether.

 They tried again at Abbey Road on Nov.
 8, well after midnight.
 Aware that the Beatles were struggling, George Martin attempted to surreptitiously record cheery chatter from takes of George Harrison’s song, “Think for Yourself.”
 None made it into the ’65 Christmas record, but Martin gets points for team play.
 It all worked out.